PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Confirm its occurrence forms, fixed result schema, and prune behavior before selecting the last direct call for evidence.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm post-bias characterization checkpoint

+The indexed InstanceNorm post-transpose bias/add owner has five production
+occurrences: one nested call and four direct top-level calls.
+Its one fixed rewrite counter is complete because pruning occurs only after a positive rewrite; a prune-hook test freezes that behavior.

+Strict expected-failure coverage selects the third direct call, between late binary-layout recovery and the staged residual/Mul/Concat result, and requires `_pre_terminal_affine_instancenorm_post_bias_stats`.
+The first two direct calls, nested occurrence, and absolute-final fourth direct call remain unchanged.

+At implementation, replace only the selected expression and update the residual/Mul/Concat boundary contract.
+Validate the complete indexed post-bias, residual/Mul/Concat, dual-statistics, terminal-affine, core, pass-efficiency, architecture, absolute-final normalization, and TensorFlow import-blocking suites sequentially.
+Commit and push only; do not create or update a pull request.